ministryofjustice/openregister-client/README.rst

     with open('models.py', 'wt') as f:
         f.write(ModelFactory(country_register).get_model_code())

+    # an API key can be provided when instantiating a register class
+    country_register = OpenRegister(name='country', api_key='YOUR API KEY')

 Caching is not implemented.
 Users of the library can store results of queries or subclass ``OpenRegister.request`` to add caching.

 Consuming non-json input formats is not supported and probably not necessary.